uoracs/talapas2-knowledge-base/index.md

 In addtion to our Service Desk, RACS is now offering office hours to provide in-person support to users regarding software and workflow questions/issues!

-2025 Fall Term Office Hours:
+2026 Winter Term Office Hours:

-* Where: Dream Lab room 122E in the Knight Library
+* Where: Dream Lab in the Knight Library
-* When: 1:00pm - 3:00pm Wednesdays
+* When: TBD

 ## More Resources